Linuxfabrik/lfops/roles/crypto_policy/README.md

 # Ansible Role linuxfabrik.lfops.crypto_policy

-This role sets the system crypto policy.
-Additionally, it deploys crypto policies modified by Linuxfabrik to allow things such as the EPEL-release and ssh-ed25519 keys.
+This role sets the crypto policy for the system.
+In addition, it implements and deploys crypto policies defined by Linuxfabrik, e.g. to support CIS hardening.

 ## Tags